-The Academic Support and Career Services Coordinator is the point of contact for housing information.
-Platt College maintains a list of housing facilities within commuting distance of the college.
+The Academic Support and Career Services Coordinator is the point of contact for arranging ADA accommodations.
+For more information regarding ADA, visit Disability Services.

+Housing/Transportation/Daycare/ Counseling Referrals/Voter Registration maintains a list of housing facilities within commuting distance of the college.
 This list is available on the College's website.
 Platt College does not supervise any student housing unit.